-All flooring is sold by the square foot, so you won’t get very far without pulling out a measuring tape and crunching some numbers first.
+Flooring prices are calculated by the square foot, so you won’t get very far without pulling out a measuring tape and crunching some numbers first.
 Even if it’s been awhile since you were in math class, it’s easy to get a rough estimate of your square footage.
 Simply measure the length and width of your room and then multiply those two numbers together.
-So a 10 ft by 10 ft room is 100 square feet.
 Voila!
 You completed this math pop quiz.

 » Have a flooring type in mind

 The type of floor will also determine the price.
-Hardwood is the most expensive, ceramic tile is next and laminate is the cheapest.
-Of course there’s many more options in between, but that’s a general rule.
-Most homeowners opt for ceramic tile or laminate in areas with potential exposure to water, such as a bathroom, laundry room or kitchen.
-Although there are new types of flooring that are waterproof like luxury vinyl plank.
+Hardwood is the most expensive, and bamboo flooring is slightly cheaper but not as durable.
+Hardwood and bamboo flooring work best in rooms with high foot traffic, but low humidity.
+Ceramic tile and laminate are generally the cheapest.
+Most homeowners opt for ceramic tile or laminate flooring in areas with potential exposure to water, such as a bathroom, laundry room or kitchen.

 » Other budget considerations